Medical Causes of Aggressive Behaviors in Dogs

 Dogs may develop aggressive behaviors in the post-ictal phase, following a seizure.
 Partial seizures in dogs that affect a particular portion of the brain responsible for regulating aggression may be also a contributing factor for aggression and aberrant behaviors.
 These types of seizures are often found in certain dog breeds such as a Cocker Spaniels, Springer Spaniels and Chesapeake Bay Retrievers.

-The first step therefore for owners of aggressive dogs is to keep the dog muzzled and sent up the vet's examination table before calling a dog behaviorist or heading to the closest dog training facility.
+The first step therefore for owners of aggressive dogs is to keep the dog muzzled and sent up the vet's examination table.
 Owners really owe this to man's best friends especially during these times when dogs need help the most.